 WHAT YOU SHOULD DO IF YOU ARE UNABLE TO COME AT YOUR ASSIGNED DAY/TIME

 If you are a regularly scheduled volunteer, you can refer to the last page of your Volunteer Manual to find the contact information for your volunteer position.
-Please contact that person as soon as practicable to advise them that you are unable to come as scheduled.
-You may also call or email the Volunteer Office at 724-652-4321 ext 109, but be aware that the Office is staffed approximately 15 hours per week.
+Please contact that person as soon as practicable to advise them you are unable to come as scheduled.
+You may also call or email the Volunteer Office at 724-652-4321 ext 111, but be aware the Office is staffed approximately 12 hours per week.
 If you are scheduled to serve a meal in the Men's Ministry, you can email firstname.lastname@example.org and email@example.com to advise that you are unable to come.

 WHEN THE VOLUNTEER OFFICE IS STAFFED

-The Volunteer Office is staffed Monday and Wednesdays from 12:30 pm to 4 pm and on Fridays from 9 am to 3 pm.
-The telephone number is 724-652-4321 ext 109 and the email address is firstname.lastname@example.org.
+The Volunteer Office is staffed Monday, Wednesday, and Friday from 10 am to 2 pm.
+The telephone number is 724-652-4321 ext 111 and the email address is firstname.lastname@example.org.

 VOLUNTEER RELEASE FORMS AND VOLUNTEER MANUAL

 Lost your Release Form, or can't find your Volunteer Manual?
 Follow the links below to download a copy:

 Individual Volunteer Release Form - Adult